kaiomagalhaes/kaiomagalhaes.github.io/about.md

 permalink: /about/
 ---

-Software developer since 2012 i worked on several projects, both desktop and web.
-Today i focus on web solutions, always searching for the best for the final user.
-I do Software Engineering in Universidade Federal de Goiás - Brasil and besides programming i love economic and administrative issues.
+I've been working as a software developer since 2012, for both the desktop and the web.
+My current focus is on web solutions, always focusing on providing the best experience for the user.I'm a Software Engineering major at UFG - Universidade Federal de Goiás.

-For me programming is not just work, it's my profession and something i do for love.
+For me, programming is more than just a profession: it's a way of life, It's something I love

 Programming is the way to do that which makes things make sense, which is to deliver a product with clean code , well structured and well tested.